radkr/product-list-with-cart/README.md

 ### Vercel deployment

 Vercel generates a preview of the last commited page that allows me to test the application in the host environment before releasing it (merging it into the main branch).

+### VS Code test debug

+I achieved to set up a configuration in VS Code for debugging react tests.
+I found out that so I can set breakpoints virtually on any line of the test case codes or of the react components even in the JSX part of the code.

 ## Useful resources